vincenzozpp/Statistics-homework/README.md

 # Statistics-homework
-This is Vincenzo Zappavigna (ID 1922451) repository for statistics homeworks 25/26
+This is Vincenzo Zappavigna (ID 1922451) repository for statistic homeworks 25/26